 Sleep and sustenance for modern day adventurers includes spacious suites, roll-top tubs and beautifully presented seasonal food.

 VISIT for the best of the countryside.
 The Dorset coastline receives more than its fair share of attention and, while its seafood is great and the views spectacular, the county’s countryside deserves some appreciation.

-Local game, meat and dairy get their moment in the spotlight here and the confident kitchen team like to play around with flavours in dishes such as Wookey Hole cheese soufflé with forced rhubarb, stem ginger and savoury granola.
+Local game, meat and dairy get their moment in the spotlight at The New Inn and the confident kitchen team like to play around with flavours in dishes such as Wookey Hole cheese soufflé with forced rhubarb, stem ginger and savoury granola.